 The Skilled Nominated visa (subclass 190) is a permanent residence visa for points-test skilled workers who want to work and live in Australia after being nominated by an Australian state or territory government agency.
-Our Migration Agent has the experience and knowledge to manage your 190 visa application.
-Book a phone consultation with our senior migration agent.
-Speak to our Migration Agent in Perth, Sydney or Brisbane to discuss your application.

 To be able to apply for this 190 visa you need to submit an expression of interest and then be invited through SkillSelect to apply.

 You can be in or outside Australia when you apply and when the 190 visa is granted.

 If you are invited to apply for this 190 visa, you will have 60 days to do so.
 Invitations are based on claims made in your expression of interest, so your application must be consistent with the information you provided in your expression of interest and it must be supported by evidence.

 - nominated an occupation that is on the relevant 190 skilled occupation list

 - obtained a suitable skills assessment for that occupation

 - not yet turned 45 years of age

 - achieved the score specified in your letter of invitation based on the factors in the points test